-Highly-motivated students wishing to use M.T.S. or M.Div. level study for admissions purposes are advised that it is possible to take a combined M.T.S.-MA or M.Div.-M.A. program, whereby both degrees may be taken over an accelerated period of approximately three (M.T.S.-M.A.) or four (MDiv.-M.A.) years of full-time study, or the equivalent in part-time study.
+Highly motivated students wishing to use M.T.S. or M.Div. level study for admissions purposes are advised that it is possible to take a combined M.T.S.-MA or M.Div.-M.A. program, whereby both degrees may be taken over an accelerated period of approximately three (M.T.S.-M.A.) or four (MDiv.-M.A.) years of full-time study, or the equivalent in part-time study.
 In either case, a minimum of twelve half courses must be completed in the M.T.S. or M.Div. program prior to admission, with a minimum average of 78%.
-Students admitted to the joint degree program are given a credit of three half courses in the M.T.S. or M.Div. program
+Students admitted to the joint degree program are given a credit of three half courses in the M.T.S. or M.Div. program.

-In exceptional cases, the program may also choose to admit students who already have an earned Graduate degree in an allied subject, though only in cases where research interests allow for a natural progression from the earlier program to the new.
-In such cases, however, a student will normally be required to Audit specified M.Div./M.T.S. courses during the first year of study.
+In exceptional cases, the program may choose to admit students who already have an earned Graduate degree in an allied subject, though only in cases where research interests allow for a natural progression from the earlier program to the new.
+In such cases, however, a student will minimally be required to Audit specified M.Div./M.T.S. courses during at least the first year of study.
+Admission in these cases is probationary, with continued registration being normally contingent on attaining a minimum average of 78% in the first term of study.